 - staying home from school or work when ill or with a fever

 Most people recover from pneumonia without any lasting effects.
 In vulnerable people, pneumonia can be fatal.
-Worldwide, pneumonia accounts for 16 percent of deaths in children under 5.
-Older people and those with a weakened immune system are also more likely to experience serious complications.
+Worldwide, pneumonia accounts for

 Older people, people with serious illnesses, parents of newborns, and caregivers to sick people should make sure all visitors wash their hands.
 It is best that people with symptoms of a respiratory illness or fever do not visit a vulnerable person until their symptoms are gone.